addr2data/aws-certification-prep/exercises/ex-011_GettingStartedAutoScaling.rst

 Diagram
 -------
-In this configuration, we will be building the following configuration.
+In this exercise, we will be building the following configuration.

 .. image:: https://github.com/addr2data/aws-certification-prep/blob/master/images/ex-011.png